 Some people say silence is golden but is it?
 There’s much to be said for hearing birds singing as you’re looking out at the natural world isn’t there?
 And then there’s the calming influence of soft running water.
 View fountains at Living Water Aeration, and add one to your outdoor space.
 They do more than just adding a calming aspect, too; they can also provide a focal point, and tie your yard together.
 Plus, in the process, you’ll be attracted birds to your yard, who will use the feature as a water source.
 Birdsong and running water, it doesn’t get much more enjoyable on a calm summer’s morning!

 Tucked Away Benches

 Most people think that all of their seating should be visible the second they step out of their backdoor, but this isn’t so.
 A yard can be a magical place, and it only gets more magical the deeper you go.
 Look at putting a bench in a tucked away corner of your yard; it’ll provide the perfect place to sit, relax, and escape the outer world, surrounded by plants that you’ve nurtured to life.
 Fair warning: this is likely to become your favorite place in your yard.

 However, not all your seating should be concealed by bushes and flowers.
-Part of having a tranquil yard is ensuring that you’re able to be fully relaxed and comfortable while you’re there.
+Part of having a tranquil yard is ensuring that you’re fully relaxed and comfortable while you’re there.
 So take a look at your outdoor seating: is it all that it could be?
 If not, look at adding lounges and the like.
 To fully enjoy the space you’ve created, you need to have space where you can spend hours on end.
 Don’t compromise the tranquillity of your garden by only having hard plastic seating: get yourself comfortable.

 Flowers to Attract Insects